awsdocs/aws-doc-sdk-examples/.kotlin_alpha/usecases/first_android_app/Readme.md

 8. In the **Minimum API** field, specify **API 26 - Android 8**.
 9. Choose **Finish**.

-## Add the dependencies to your Andorid project
+## Add the dependencies to your Android project

 At this point, you have a new project named **AWSAndroid** with a default Kotlin class named **MainActivity**.